Are you ready to help?

 We expect to have to summon our emergency reserve volunteers around twice a year but it’s up to you whether you join us each time.

-If you wish to sign up, you need to undertake a short training programme to ensure you stay safe.
-We will email you the training programme and you can do it online at your leisure.
+After you sign up, you need to undertake a short online training programme to ensure you stay safe.
+We are currently updating the training programme.
+Once you sign up, we will email you in the next few weeks and you can complete the training online at your leisure.

 Am I eligible?